 Baldy Mountain is located south of the Portneuf River and north of Sedgwick Peak.
 It is a forested mountain with a dirt road near its summit.
 Even though Baldy Mountain is lower in elevation than Sedgwick Peak, the views from the summit are just as good.

 The mountain is access from the city of Lava Hot Springs.
 Drive into town and go past the tourist area near the pool and keep driving south for several miles.
 Look for the cemetery which is the key to finding the road.
 Turn into the first dirt road to the left of the cemetery.
 There will be a cattle gate near the beginning that you will have to open.
 This road is known locally as Bald Mountain Road.

 It is a rough and rocky road and the going is slow.
 There are some side roads but just stay on the main road at all junctions.
 There will be a flat area that is beneath the north side of Baldy Mountain where several roads converge.
-One is known as Thunder Mountain Road which is private so don’t take that one.
+One is known as Thunder Mountain Road which is private so don't take that one.
 If you look around you will see a small sign that goes in the direction toward the mountain that is labeled as Bald Mountain Road with an arrow.
 Take this road up the mountain.
-The road goes near the summit so you might as well walk to the top while your there.
+The road goes near the summit and is a short walk from there.